 Are you wasting too much time in too many meetings?
 You are not alone, 47% of office workers cite too many meetings as the main productivity problem at work.
 The last 2 years we have been forced to change the way we work and face-to-face meetings suddenly became remote meetings.
 Now many people are going back to the office, either full time or part time, but many others will continue to work remotely.
 Regardless of what format your meeting has, face-to-face, remote or a mix, the rules for having a productive meeting are the same.

 Occasionally we will share an interesting article, that we believe can help you improve your meetings.
-Recently we came across “The science of better meetings” in the Wall Street Journal, and we recommend you read this and share it with your team.
+We suggest you read this article from the Wall Street Journal “The science of better meetings”, and and share it with your team.

 In most aspects of our lives productivity is increasing and processes are becoming more efficient or are automated.
 One area that does not seem to improve is meetings, in reality it is getting worse.
 Why is that and what can you do about it?

 Of course the dynamics of a meeting is complicated, because you are dealing with people.
 For example if you invite someone to a meeting he/she may consider it a waste of time, but at the same time if you don’t invite that person, he/she may feel excluded.
 Some participants are very dominant and hijack the meeting, but have no detailed knowledge of the subject, while others are more timid and might actually be specialists in that area, but don’t speak up.
 Abolishing meetings is not a solution, we need them to coordinate, communicate and create a tight team.